Find the Best Price on Cannabis in California: Dispensary vs Delivery vs Subscription Box

 • Visit different dispensaries.
 Some people may frequent one or two dispensaries and rarely venture out from there.
 However, this may mean that you're missing out on some discount prices at other locations.
 The same goes for delivery services.
 Discounts for first-time customers may not always carry over for long-term buyers.

 • Make sure you’re getting your lower tax rate as an MMJ card holder.
-In California, medical marijuana patients don’t have to pay sales tax (but local taxes and the 15% cannabis excise tax still apply).
+In California, medical cannabis patients with a state-issued card (MMIC) don’t have to pay sales tax (but local taxes and the 15% cannabis excise tax still apply).

 • Cultivate your own cannabis plants.
-Although it does take a little time, effort, and gardening skills, this can be the cheapest way of securing a consistent supply of low-cost marijuana.
+Although it does take a little time, effort, and gardening skills, this can be the cheapest way of securing a consistent supply of low-cost cannabis.

 • Build a rapport with local budtenders.
 Next time you head to the dispensary, do your best to be cordial.
 Of course, budtenders can't give you free weed every time you visit, but they're more likely to tell you about special offers or hook you up with an added discount if you’re a friendly, regular customer.

-What Else Can You Do With a Medical Marijuana Card (Other Than Save Money)?
+What Else Can You Do With a Medical Cannabis Card (Other Than Save Money)?

-Huge savings aren't the only perks that come with a medical marijuana card.
+Huge savings aren't the only perks that come with a medical cannabis card.

-• Medical patients in California can purchase and possess up to 8 ounces of marijuana flower (compared to 1 ounce for recreational consumers).
+• Medical patients in California can purchase and possess up to 8 ounces of cannabis flower (compared to 1 ounce for recreational consumers).

 • Patients under 21 must get a MMJ card to be able to legally use cannabis.